Sudeeptha21/Capstone_Kaggle_NB/README.md

 ## Key Learnings and Conclusion
 - Importance of designing transparent models with financial inclusion is the goal.
 - Integrating with Ai would automate the model and increase efficiency.
-- Personlaised loan offers and transparent communication would reduce financial losses.
+- Personlized loan offers and transparent communication would reduce financial losses.